 The Chronic Disease and Injury Prevention (CDIP) program works to promote health and quality of life throughout Austin and Travis County by working within the community to prevent and control disease.
 To learn more about Injury Prevention, please visit our Injury Prevention page

 Chronic diseases and conditions are among the most common, costly, and preventable of all health problems.
 Examples of chronic diseases include cancer, heart disease, cerebrovascular disease, chronic lower respiratory disease, and diabetes.
 These diseases are not contagious.
 They develop slowly over time, and there may be no symptoms before onset.
 Risks for developing chronic diseases are significantly influenced by lifestyle behaviors, like nutrition, physical activity, and tobacco use.
-We cannot control all of our risks factors, but we can do our best to control those we can.
+We cannot control all of our risk factors, but we can do our best to control those we can.

 Chronic Disease Logo